-Program Standards – A required element of the Risk MAP program.
-Exceptions to program standards can only be granted by program leadership through an exemption process.
+Program Standards – Define important elements of the Risk MAP Program.
+Exceptions to program standards can be granted only by program leadership.

-Guidance – A recommended approach to meet the standard.
-Accepted approaches are not limited to this recommended approach; mapping partners may use other methods to meet or exceed the standards.
+Guidance – A recommended approach to meet the Risk MAP standards.
+Acceptable approaches are not limited to this recommended approach; other methods may be used if they meet or exceed the standards.

-Best Practices/Lessons Learned – Any method, in addition to guidance, that meets or exceeds the standard.
-Best practices are shared by regions and mapping partners following successful approaches to program activities.
+Best Practices/Lessons Learned – Any method, in addition to guidance, that helps to meet or exceed Risk MAP standards.
+Best practices are shared by FEMA Regions and Mapping Partners following successful approaches to program activities.

-All the standards for the Risk MAP program have been published as a FEMA policy.
+All standards for the Risk MAP Program have been published as a FEMA policy.
 Guidance has been published separately as a series of documents focusing on specific topics.
-This policy and the related guidance and technical references supersede all of the standards included in the previous Guidelines And Specifications For Flood Hazard Mapping Partners and associated procedure memorandums.
-However, useful guidance is still available in these documents.
+This policy and the related guidance and technical references supersede all of the previous Guidelines And Specifications For Flood Hazard Mapping Partners and associated procedure memorandums.

-Guidance documents provide best practices for FEMA’s Risk MAP Program.
-They are intended to support current FEMA standards and facilitate effective and efficient implementation of the program.
-All guidance documents were written to support FEMA standards, but nothing presented in this document is considered mandatory.
-Alternate approaches that comply with standards that support program objectives are also acceptable.
+Guidance documents provide vetted recommended approaches for FEMA’s Risk MAP Program.
+They are intended to support current FEMA standards and facilitate effective, efficient implementation of the program.
+All guidance documents were written to support FEMA standards; however, nothing presented in these documents is considered mandatory.
+Alternate approaches that comply with standards and support program objectives are also acceptable.
 To help navigate the available guidance and related documentation, there are additional instructions for Finding Standards, Guidance and Related Documents.

 Technical References are specifications of a technical nature essential to the success of the program but too granular to be considered standards.
-These are database, product and documentation requirements where consistency is needed.
-There are a number of standards that mandate compliance with the Technical References.
+These include database specifications and product and documentation requirements.
+There are several standards that mandate compliance with all of the Technical References.